 "Wheel" is an American institution.
 Vanna White and Pat Sajak have been creepily not aging while your family wraps up dinner for the past 30 years.
 The appeal of the "Wheel" is how seemingly easy the game is.
 Spin the wheel, guess a letter, solve the puzzle.
 Of every game show on television, I feel most confident in my ability to play Wheel of Fortune.
 I sit on my couch, wait for the contestants to guess letters, and usually solve the puzzle before they do.
 I still remember the time I knew I could dominate this show.
 I was in high school.
 'Becker' was in its prime as a viable CBS comedy.
 The clue was "Hollywood Couples."
 The answer was Ted Danson and Mary Steenburgen."
 I solved it with only a "T" and an "M." BOOM.
 Give me the money.

 Here is the problem with Wheel of Fortune: It is easy to solve the puzzle when some fool on TV guesses all the letters for you.
 When the lights are not in your face.
 When Pat Sajak's majestic figure isn't standing on a stool inches away from you.
 Wheel of fortune is about luck.
 You can solve the puzzle all you want, but you aren't rolling a 'Bankrupt' from your couch.
 I often wonder how difficult that game board must be to read.
-It has to be overwhelming.
-How do you not just get up there and freeze?
+It

 So why is such a difficult, magical game show only number five on the list?
 Two reasons.
 First, the contestants are consistently the ugliest on TV.
 Even worse than Jeopardy.
 Wheel of Fortune participants look like the producers literally went to your local Planet Fitness and dragged the first three people they saw walking on the treadmill in to the studio.
 Every.
 Single.
 Night.
 Sure, there is the element of the "common man," but when I'm eating tacos on my couch I don't need to see my 8th grade math teacher's ugly older sister screaming "BIG MONEY" at the wheel.
 Get it together, guys.